wigomez/odoo/README.md

 Fork Purpose
 ------------

-The purpose for this Fork is to integrate Odoo with the Payment Services offered in the Dominican Republic, Specifically with SDP (Servicios Digitales Popular).
+The purpose for this Fork is to integrate Odoo with the Payment Gateways available in the Dominican Republic, Specifically with SDP (Servicios Digitales Popular).